tbwiik/Travelu/travelu/fxui/src/README.md

 - `mvn -pl restserver spring-boot:run`

 The application is hosted on **localhost** port **8080**.
-Manuall testing can be done by opening [localhost:8080](http://localhost:8080/) in browser and appending api address.
+Manual testing can be done by opening [localhost:8080](http://localhost:8080/) in browser and appending api address.
 Ex: [http://localhost:8080/api/v1/entries/destinationList](http://localhost:8080/api/v1/entries/destinationList)

 ## Application

-The application initialize the server.
+The application initializes the server.
-Even though the application class is very small codewise there is a lot of stuff going on under the hood due to the `@SpringBootApplication` annotation.
+Even though the application class is very small codewise there is a lot going on under the hood due to the `@SpringBootApplication` annotation.
-Without going into too much detail this class set up the server using a DispatchServlet (aka Front Controller) as the entrypoint for the client on the other side further delegating tasks to the controllers.
+Without going into too much detail this class sets up the server using a DispatchServlet (aka Front Controller) as the entrypoint for the client on the other side further delegating tasks to the controllers.

 ## Controller